Ixam97/CarStatsViewer/README.md

 - Also describe what you want to archive with your code contribution.
 Uncommented PRs with no context on what they do are hard to understand and review.
 To make it easyer for me to review and test your contribution make sure to [allow edits from maintainers](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork). </br>
 Please also be aware that I will not just include everything.
 It has to fit into my goals I want to archive with this app.
 I may just say "I don't feel it" (yes, I konw, this joke is getting old 😅).
 It would be best to open an issue beforehand, describing what you want to see in the app and offer your help before starting to code.
 This way it is possible to exchange ideas before spending hours in coding.

-- If you just want to contribute a translation and dont want to setup a complete development environment or tinker with GitHub you can just download the strings file linked above.
-Open it in notepad (change the extension to .txt if neccessary) and start translating.
-When you are done you can just send me the edited file via [E-Mail](mailto:ixam97@ixam97.de) and I will include it with the next update.

 </details>